PhilipVigus/CV/README.md

 - Teaching students ICT

 **QinetiQ**

 *New Business Support Administrator* – (February 2002 - August 2003)

 - Producing customer bids and reports, liasing with external organisations and acting as the main point of contact for customers

 *Research Scientist* – (July 2000 - January 2002)

-- Carrying out defense research and evaluation using computer simulations, writing technical reports
+- Carrying out defense research and evaluation using computer simulations
+- Writing technical reports

 **Quidnunc**

 *Software Developer* (June 1999 – January 2000)

-- Implementing e-commerce sites
+- Implementing e-commerce websites

 ## Hobbies

-- Composing music - I love writing classical music and using with computers to synthesize live performances of my work
+- Composing music - I love writing classical music and using computers to synthesize live performances of my work
 - Roleplay games - I have played in and run collaborative storytelling games for a number of years, and enjoy creating and telling stories with others
 - Films - from Christopher Nolan through Amelie all the way to Up! and Monsters Inc., movies are one of the main ways I relax at the weekends and in the evenings
 - Travel - I enjoy experiencing other cultures, and have so far visited Canada, Sweden, Norway, Holland, South Africa and Uganda